Board of Kalevi Sorsa Foundation 2019 - 2020

 Tel. +358 40 7217212

-Kaisa Vatanen graduated from the University of Southampton with Politics and International Relations as her major.
+Kaisa Vatanen has graduated from University of Southampton and University of Helsinki with Politics and International Relations as her majors.
 She is former chair of Young European Socialists (from 2011 to 2015) and has held numerous positions of trust, e.g. in the board of the Foundation for European Progressive Studies FEPS.

 Tel. +358 50 575 1338